hashicorp/terraform-website/content/source/docs/enterprise/install/active-active.html.md

 ### Step 2: Update your Configuration File Templates

-Before installing, you need to make two sets of changes to the templates for the configuration files mentioned earlier in the prerequisites.
+Before installing, you need to make changes to the templates for the configuration files mentioned earlier in the prerequisites.

 #### Update Installer Settings

-The settings around the installer and infrastructure which are located at `/etc/replicated.conf`.
-Please see existing documentation around the options [here](https://www.terraform.io/docs/enterprise/install/automating-the-installer.html#installer-settings).
+The existing settings for the installer and infrastructure (`replicated.conf`) are still needed and require to be expanded.
+Please see documentation for the existing options [here](https://www.terraform.io/docs/enterprise/install/automating-the-installer.html#installer-settings).

 ##### Pin Your Version

-To expose the Active/Active functionality, you need to pin your installation to the appropriate  channel and release by setting the following in your `replicated.conf` file:
+To upgrade to the  Active/Active functionality and for ongoing upgrades, you need to pin your installation to the appropriate  release by setting the following:

 <table>